Imagine we have this class defined in the reader.dll DLL:

 };

-This class lets us read from a file once.
+This class allows its user to read from a file only once.

-What if later we want to use this same class to read from a file several times?
-We can modify it to:
+What if the user wants to use this same class to read from a file multiple times?
+It can be modified as follows:

 class DLLEXPORT Reader